Perehinske: History

-By 19th century the village grew to be one of the largest in the region, from its northern end to the southern outskirts it measured roughly 50 kilometres.
+By the 19th century, the village grew to be one of the largest in the region, from its northern end to the southern outskirts, it measured roughly 50 kilometres.
 It was a property of Greek Catholic metropolitan bishops of Lvov.
 In 1880 it had 4294 inhabitants, mostly Ruthenian.
 The facilities included numerous sawmills utilising wood from surrounding forests and exporting it via the Łomnica (Limnitsia) river, navigable for 6 months in a year.

 Although the mountainous region's soils were unsuitable for farming, it contained significant amounts of iron ore.
-Because of that in 1810 Greek Catholic metropolitan of Lvov Antoni Angełowicz founded a small iron mine to the south-west of the village in a suburb that came to be known as Angełówka, after its founder.
+Due to this reason, in 1810, Greek Catholic metropolitan of Lvov Antoni Angełowicz founded a small iron mine to the south-west of the village in a suburb that came to be known as Angełówka, after its founder.
 However, financial difficulties as well as technical problems led to the enterprises' failure and it went bankrupt in 1818.

 According to the Polish census of 1921, there were 5917 people living in Perehińsko, including 612 Jews.
 In 1939 the village was occupied by the Soviet Union and the following year it was declared an urban-type settlement, an administrative unit between a village and a town.
 Most traces of Jewish life were destroyed during and after World War II and currently only a devastated cemetery remains.

 Until 18 July 2020, Perehinske belonged to Rozhniativ Raion.
 It was the biggest settlement in the raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Rozhniativ Raion was merged into Kalush Raion.

+Until 26 January 2024, Perehinske was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Perehinske became a rural settlement.